-Today’s acoustic ceiling systems have evolved from the old dropped panels, in terms of both style and function.
+Today’s acoustic ceiling systems have evolved in terms of both style and function.
 These acoustic ceiling solutions are examples of how you can bring your vision to life, play with angles and patterns that enhance your surroundings and make sure that the space is going to meet the needs of the occupants at the same time.